 The supervisory authority can approve codes of conducts or amendments or extensions of such codes of conduct.
-Where the draft code of conduct relates to processing activities in several Member States, the competent supervisory authority must, before approval, submit a draft code, amendment or extension to the European Data Protection Board for an opinion.
+Where the draft code of conduct relates to processing activities in several Member States, the competent supervisory authority must, before approval, submit a draft of amended or extended code to the European Data Protection Board for an opinion.